 In public market searches, Staff working with the Consultant may send a Request for Proposal ("RFP") or Request for Information ("RFI") to the candidates identified in the initial screening process.
 Responses will be submitted to Staff and Consultant within a reasonable time frame specified in the RFP.
 Similarly, in private markets searches, Staff may send a detailed questionnaire to candidates identified in the initial screening process.
+Responses will be submitted to the initial screening process.
+Responses will be submitted to the initial screening process.
+Responses will be submitted to Staff and the initial screening process.
 Responses will be submitted to Staff and thoroughly reviewed in the course of due diligence.